joinpursuit/AC_4_Web/units/react/exercises/react_checkbox/react_checkbox.md

 ### Cats, Dogs, or Neither

-Create a react component that will three items and three corresponding checkboxes:
+Create a React component that will display three items and three corresponding checkboxes:

 ![cats dogs or neither](assets/cats_dogs_neither.png)

- If the user checks `neither`, both `cats` and `dogs` checkboxes will be automatically unchecked.
-If the user checks `cats` or `dogs`, the `neither` checkbox will be automatically unchekced.
+ If the user checks `neither`, both the `cats` and `dogs` checkboxes will be automatically unchecked.
+If the user checks `cats` or `dogs`, the `neither` checkbox will be automatically unchecked.

  **bonus** use the `disabled` attribute to disable the `cats` and `dogs` checkboxes when `neither` is checked.